FalkZ/effectlayer/README.md

 const moodSwing = effectlayer(MoodSwing);
 ```

-Effects are initialized by calling them once.
+If you want to use an effect, you need to initialized it by calling it once.

 ```tsx
 moodSwing.$monitor();